Membership Terms and Conditions

 - The three Grievance Committee members must declare no personal interest or conflict of interest in the case under consideration.

-- Should the complaint involve a question of animal welfare, the Grievance Committee is to call upon the services of a local (national), reputable animal welfare organization for an investigation that is independent of IAHAIO; this may occur before the alleged transgressor is informed and given the opportunity for rebuttal.
+- Should the complaint involve a question of animal welfare, the Grievance Committee may call upon the services of a local (national), reputable animal welfare organization for an investigation that is independent of IAHAIO.

 - Costs of such an investigation are to be kept to a minimum, but might involve a local expert for a site investigation at a reasonable honorarium and reimbursement of local travel expenses.